 Some words require an entire spelling change instead of an apostrophe

 On the other hand, personal pronouns do not use apostrophes to form possessives.
 Instead, these pronouns have different spellings.
 So “they” become “their” to show possession.
 Another example is “it.”
 If you want to indicate possession, use “its.”
-Never use “its,'” and only use “it’s” if you’re going to use a contraction for “it is.”
+Only use “it’s” if you’re going to use a contraction for “it is.”

 As for numbers that aren’t years, you shouldn’t add an apostrophe plus “s” to the end.
 So if you’re talking about age, the man is in his 30s—not his 30’s.
 Using apostrophes correctly is one easy way to boost your writing.
 Now that you know when to use an apostrophe, make your high school English teachers proud by avoiding these grammatical errors even smart people make.